-Just around the Bolinas Lagoon lies Stinson Beach, one of the most popular surf spots in the Bay Area.
+Just around the Bolinas Lagoon lies Stinson Beach, one of the most popular surf spots near San Francisco.
 Though close-outs are incredibly common here, there are also sandbars that form legendary swells in certain sections.
 The largest waves can be found near the lifeguard stand on the public beach, giving more advanced surfers something to work with.
 Less experienced surfers, meanwhile, can stick to the plethora of smaller waves found in the other areas.

 Situated roughly 30 minutes north of San Francisco, Fort Cronkhite is ideal for intermediate and advanced surfers.
 This location is best on south swells and is surfable at mid and high tides, but due to the windy and rough conditions, rides tend to be short and fast.
 If you’re not quite ready to head home after your surf session, consider hiking the Marin Headlands, stand-up paddleboarding in Richardson Bay, or walking along the Sausalito waterfront.

 Fort Point National Historic Site, San Francisco